Cannabis for Epilepsy: Benefits, Side Effects and Access in the UK

-We’re exploring two of the cannabinoids used in cannabis for epilepsy, the benefits and side effects, to give you a better understanding of how it works.
+Cannabis-based medicines for epilepsy can be made from one or more natural compounds that come from the cannabis plant.
+We’re exploring two of the cannabinoids used in medical cannabis for epilepsy, the benefits and side effects, to give you a better understanding of how it works.

 What is Medical Cannabis?